CogStack/annotations-ingester/README.md

-# Information
+# Introduction

 This simple application implements an ingestion process to:
-- retrieve the documents from specified ElasticSearch source,
+- retrieve the documents from a specified ElasticSearch source,
 - send the selected content from these documents to NLP REST service receiving back the annotations from the text,
-- send the annotations to specified ElasticSearch sink.
+- send the annotations with selected metadata to specified ElasticSearch sink.

 The ingestion parameters (source, sink, fields mapping, etc.) can be set in `congif.yaml` file.